 The frequent use of this word suggests modern presidents increasingly see the State of the Union as a chance to prophesy, predict, and promise.
 This may seem to be a curious development given that in the 21st century the proliferation of media has made it much easier to track a president's every word (as this article shows).

 You might think that in this type of hyper-media environment presidents would be even more circumspect and cautious, yet the opposite has occurred.
 Presidents seem more willing to make promises and engage in this type of rhetoric.
 Perhaps this is because they sense the public has a short memory so that even if they are wrong, no one will remember.
 Or perhaps it's because even if they are publicly held accountable for overpromising or miscalculating, in our system of separated powers and divided government, they can easily "blame the other guy."

 Whatever the reason, it is a dangerous game.
 People increasingly tune out or just plain turn off the State of Union, just as they do so many other political speeches, because they know instinctively what this data shows -- far from informing and/or recommending, politicians are promising and predicting even when there is no assurance they can deliver.
 It is a recipe for disaster -- increasing feelings of inefficacy among voters and decreasing faith in public officials at a time when we need it most.

 Instead of presenting himself as prophet-in-chief, telling us what "will" happen and providing a laundry list of promises, President Obama would be wise to return to the intention of the Framers and focus his address instead on informing and recommending solutions to America's problems.

-Jeanne Zaino, Ph.D. is Interim Dean, School of Arts & Science and a Political Science professor at Iona College in New Rochelle, New York.
+Jeanne Zaino, Ph.D. is professor of Political Science at Iona College in New Rochelle, New York.